Shortcut Keys to Add Rows in Excel

 So, as soon as you press the shortcut key it has pushed all the selected rows down and those many new rows are inserted.
 Like this, by using shortcut methods we can insert rows at will.

 - Shortcut key may vary from keyboard to keyboard, if the keyboard has a number pad then we can press Ctrl & Plus sign or else we need to press Ctrl & Shift & Equal sign.

 - F4 function repeat the previous action.

-- It will be inserted as many rows as we have selected before pressing the shortcut key.
+- We can insert as many rows as we have selected before pressing the shortcut key.
 If you select two rows then two rows will be inserted and if you have selected three rows then three rows will be inserted, like this it works.

-This has been a guide to Add Rows in Excel Shortcut.
-Here we discuss shortcut keys for adding rows in excel and its 2 methods along with examples and downloadable excel template.
+This has been a guide to Add Rows in Excel using Shortcut keys.
+Here we discuss shortcut keys for adding rows in excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –